papadavis47/comfortablefeelingdumb-blog/content/blog/styled-components-nextjs/index.md

 ## Choices After Setup

-Now that I have the the dependencies installed - `.babelrc` configured - and the provided code in a `pages/_document.js` file - I can begin using styled-components as I would in any other React project.
+Now that we have the the dependencies installed - `.babelrc` configured - and the provided code in a `pages/_document.js` file - we can begin using styled-components as I would in any other React project.

-Of course, I no longer need `Home.module.css` file in the `styles` folder - so I deleted that and the related import inside `index.js` - along with some other cleanup of the boilerplate code.
+Of course, we no longer need `Home.module.css` file in the `styles` folder - so we can delete that and the related import inside `index.js` - along with some other cleanup of the boilerplate code.

-I can choose to still use `styles/globabls.css` and keep the related import inside `pages/_app.js` - or I can simply delete those too and create my own global styles with the `createGlobalStyle` API from styled-components.
+We can choose to still use `styles/globabls.css` and keep the related import inside `pages/_app.js` - or we can simply delete those too and create our own global styles with the `createGlobalStyle` API from styled-components.

 I have used both options and it is simply a matter of preference ⭐